bitovi/canui/accordion/README.md

 	Options: Boolean
 	Default: false
 	Description: Enables/Disables the accordion from expanding/collapsing.

+- animation
+	Options: Boolean, Object
+	Default: { effect: 'slide', speed: 'fast' }
+	Description: Animation to use when showing elements.
+To disabled animations, pass false.

+- animation : effect
+	Options: 'blind', 'clip', 'drop', 'explode', 'fold', 'puff', 'slide', 'scale', 'size', 'pulsate'
+	Default: 'slide'
+	Description: Animation effect to use.
+For more information on animations, visit: http://jqueryui.com/demos/effect/

+- animation : speed
+	Options: Integer, 'slow' or 'fast'
+	Default: 'fast'
+	Descriopnt: A string representing one of the predefined speeds ("slow" or "fast") or the number of milliseconds to run the animation (e.g. 1000).

 ## Events

 - activate
 	Description: Occurs when an item is 'activated'.
-Currently only supports 'click' but should add 'hover'.
+	Notes: Currently only supports 'click' but should add 'hover'.

+# Methods

+- show
+	Arguments: Selector or Element
+	Description: Shows the passed element.

 ## Localization